RuxinQu/dog-tinder/README.md

   ![profile](./assets/profile.png)
 - Dashboard page:
   ![dashboard](./assets/dashboard.png)
 - Chat page:
   ![chat](./assets/chat.png)

 ## Features

-- User Registration and Authentication
+- User Registration and Authentication.
+Email verification.
 - Update the user profile and upload user images by dragging and dropping images into the **dropzone**.
 - Browse Dog Profiles: Users can view profiles of different dogs and see their details and pictures.
 - **Matchmaking**: Users can swipe left or right on dog profiles to express interest and potentially match with other dogs.